microsoft/ORBIT-Dataset/README.md

 The GPU memory requirements can be reduced by:
 * Training with LITE (only relevant for CNAPs and ProtoNets and typically only needed for 224x224 or larger images).
 This can be activated with the `--with_lite` flag.
 Memory can be further saved by lowering `--num_lite_samples`.
 * Using a smaller `batch_size`.
-This is relevant for CNAPs and ProtoNets (trained with/without LITE) and also MAML and FineTuner.
+This is relevant for CNAPs and ProtoNets (trained with/without LITE) and FineTuner.
 * Lowering the `--clip_length` argument.
 * Changing the `--train_context_clip_method`, `--train_target_clip_method`, or `--test_context_clip_method` arguments.